teamforage/forage-android-sdk/README.md

 </resources>
 ```

-and now you can add it to your `ForagePANEditText`:
+Now you can add the style to your `ForagePANEditText`:

 ```xml
 <androidx.constraintlayout.widget.ConstraintLayout xmlns:android="http://schemas.android.com/apk/res/android"